danomation/Automation-Ragnarok-Script/README.md

 Fresh Ubuntu 22.04, open root, and type in command:
 1. ```git clone https://github.com/danomation/ragnarok_script.git && bash ragnarok_script/ragnarok.sh  ```
 2. Wait for server to install 15-20mins then navigate to http:// youriphere/
+---
 or use cloud-init (NOT WORKING):
+for some reason this doesn't work.
+The database doesn't get built.
+If you know why please lmk
 1. ```
    #cloud-config
    write_files: